thomasmendez/personal-website-s3/README.md

 npm install -D husky@4
 ```
 This seems to be a known [issue](https://stackoverflow.com/questions/50048717/lint-staged-not-running-on-precommit) as of 8/20/2021

+### ESLint

+[ESLint](https://eslint.org/) is a static code analysis tool for identifying problematic patterns found in JavaScript code.
+Rules in ESLint are configurable, and customized rules can be defined and loaded.
+ESLint covers both code quality and coding style issues

 ### VSCode Editor + ESLint